 Yeah, I use Google Analytics, mostly to check when Mom’s taken a look at the site.
 It shows me pretty graphs, and I can see what countries people are from — hey, Mom didn’t tell me she was going to France.
 This is all a black box to me.
 You might not be anonymous to Google, but you are to me.

 Update: I’ve learned what a Facebook pixel is…but I haven’t used it on this site yet because I haven’t been arsed to figure out how yet.

 Another Update: I figured out affiliate links to Amazon!
 So if you click on a link to Amazon, mostly from book reviews, AND I’ve gone and updated that post to use the link, Amazon does some tracking in case you buy the book so they can pay me, like, 0.002 cents.
 Sheesh, I might have rewrite this policy entirely if I keep learning stuff.
 That’s it — no more learning!

 Embedded content from other websites

 If you sign up for my email list (please sign up for my email list if you like my writing), I have your name (optional) and email address.
 I use Mailchimp (again, too lazy to figure out how to manage this on my own).
 I try not to be spammy, but you can unsubscribe at any time by clicking the link in the email.

-I can see if you’ve open the email (yay!) and clicked on a link (double yay!), but that’s about it.
+I can see if people have opened the email (yay!) and clicked on a link (double yay!), but that’s about it.
 I’m not even sure if I can see if you’ve done these things.

 If you leave a comment, I’ll read it!
 Eventually, when I notice five months later that I have a comment.
 I might even respond.
 I can see the info you leave in the comment form.
 The gremlin under the hood might also snag your IP address and browser user agent string (your guess is as good as mine — apparently they both help detect spam, which is most of the comments I get).

 I won’t share your data with anyone, not even Mom.
 The interweb gremlins, on the other hand, I have no control over.